The Pueblo Magico town of Patzcuaro

 Patzcuaro’s most popular tourist site is the Casa de los Once Patios (House of Eleven Courtyards).
 It is a complex of courtyards and shops that today make and sell local crafts – but in the 1700’s it was a convent for Dominican nuns that grew to include 11 courtyards (there are 5 existing today).
 It is a great spot to do some shopping.

 The town’s 2nd major square is Plaza Gertrudis Bocanegra, also called the Plaza Chica.
 You’ll see lots of locals sitting in the shady park (as well as dogs scratching themselves).
 On one side of the plaza you’ll see what used to be a church (the Ex Temple of San Augustin) which is now the Gertrudis Bocanegra library.
-Inside you’ll see a huge mural by Juan O’Gorman depicting the history of Michoacán.

-Below: worth visiting on Fridays (only on Fridays) is the market on Plaza de San Francisco.
+Worth visiting on Fridays (only on Fridays) is the market on Plaza de San Francisco.
 Indians from the surrounding area come into Patzcuaro and sell their pottery and baskets.
 Really unique stuff and very inexpensive.

 A few more images taken while walking around Patzcuaro.

 There’s lots to see around Patzcuaro starting with the lake, Lake Patzcuaro.
 The most popular activity is visiting the island of Janitzio, recognizable by a huge statue (40 meters) of José María Morelos, a Mexican catholic priest and rebel leader who organized the Mexican war of Independence against the Spanish.
-By most accounts however, seeing the island is not worth it (very, very touristy and you’ll feel overwhelmed by all the kiosks selling crap).

 .